valheran/VEcoMods/README.md

 # Installation
 Each mod is contained in its own folder.
 To install, simply copy folder of the desired mod into the "Mods" directory of the ECO server.
+The Autogen folder contains any changes to existing recipes/items etc.

 Any client connecting to this server will automatically pull anything required to run the mod

 # Expanded Cooking (7.7)
 This is a simple mod that contains additional recipes, particularly those that a based on fish.
-Includes higher tiers of fishmeat (equivalent to prepared meat and prime cut)
+Includes higher tiers of fishmeat (equivalent to prepared meat and prime cut).
+No Autogen items are changed for this mod.

 # VEcoIndustry (7.7)
 Work in progress and is a little more complicated, now combining what was previously Advanced Mining and Chemical Engineering